|

 of

-initiative to make the best program.
+initiative to make the best programme.

 Where we are

-Keio has four campuses in
+Keio has six campuses around in Tokyo and I.I.R.

 distance from these campuses by train.